Open-Cascade-SAS/OCCT/dox/contribution/contribution_workflow/contribution_workflow.md

 @subsubsection  occt_contribution_workflow_fix_doc Updating user and developer guides

-If the change affects a functionality described in @ref user_guides "User Guides", the corresponding user guide should be updated to reflect the change.
+If the change affects a functionality described in [User Guides](#user_guides), the corresponding user guide should be updated to reflect the change.

-If the change affects OCCT test system, build environment, or development tools described in @ref build_upgrade "Build, Debug and Upgrade" or @ref contribution "Contribution", the corresponding guide should be updated.
+If the change affects OCCT test system, build environment, or development tools described in [Build, Debug and Upgrade](#build_upgrade) or [Contribution](#contribution), the corresponding guide should be updated.

-The changes that break compatibility with the previous versions of OCCT (i.e. affecting API or behavior of existing functionality in the way that may require update of existing applications based on an earlier official release of OCCT to work correctly) should be described in the document @ref occt__upgrade "Upgrade from previous OCCT versions".
+The changes that break compatibility with the previous versions of OCCT (i.e. affecting API or behavior of existing functionality in the way that may require update of existing applications based on an earlier official release of OCCT to work correctly) should be described in the document [Upgrade from previous OCCT versions](#occt__upgrade).
 It is recommended to add a sub-section for each change described.
 The description should provide the explanation of the incompatibility introduced by the change, and describe how it can be resolved (at least, in known situations).
 When feasible, the automatic upgrade procedure (adm/upgrade.tcl) can be extended by a new option to perform the required upgrade of the dependent code automatically.